An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-is nef, of square $2$, base point free, with $D_{2}A_{1}=D_{2}A_{2}=0$ and $D_{2}A_{3}=2$.
-Thus: \begin{prop} The K3 surface is the double cover of $\PP^{2}$ branched over a sextic curve with two nodes $p,q$.
-The curves $A_{1},A_{2}$ are contracted to $p,q$ and the image of $A_{3}$ is the line through $p,q$.
-That line cuts the sextic curve transversally in 2 other points. \end{prop}
+\begin{prop} The K3 surface is the double cover of $\,\PP^{2}$ branched over a sextic curve with two nodes $p$, $q$.
+The curves $A_{1}$, $A_{2}$ are contracted to $p$, $q$, and the image of $A_{3}$ is the line through $p$, $q$.
+That line cuts the sextic curve transversally in two other points. \end{prop}

-The Severi variety of plane curves with two nodes is rational, so the moduli $\mathcal{M}_{S_{1,1,2}}$ of K3 surfaces with Néron-Severi lattice isomorphic to $S_{1,1,2}$ is unirational.
+The Severi variety of plane curves of degree 6 with two nodes is rational, so the moduli space $\mathcal{M}_{S_{1,1,2}}$ of K3 surfaces with N\'eron--Severi lattice isometric to $S_{1,1,2}$ is unirational.

-\subsection{The lattice $S_{1,1,3}$}
+\subsection{The lattice $\boldsymbol{S_{1,1,3}}$}